OWASP/www-project-threat-dragon/docs-1/threat-generation.md

 This will collapse the model element stencil and show the threats for the selected element.
 To add a new threat select '**+** Add a new threat ...'

-Enter the details for your threat in the threat dialog.
+Enter the details for your threat in the threat dialog, such as the remediation applied or the reason it has been marked N/A.
 Values for 'Title' and 'Threat Type' are mandatory.

 When you are done hit **Save** and your new threat should appear.
 To edit it again click on the threat title.